klaiv/CraigslistSearch/README.md

 This project returns search results aggregated from all US craigslist sites [https://www.craigslist.org/about/sites#US](cities)

+Nothing fancy here - Just do your nationwide craigslist search on one page instead of individual seperate sites

 **WARNING**

 If you use this, abide by craigslist terms of service to avoid being flagged